Startup Business Ideas for Students

 40. Sustainable Clothing Line

 Fashion is one of the most wasteful industries on the planet.
 If you’re thinking about starting a clothing line, consider making it a sustainable one!
+Plus, the demand for these businesses is growing and is projected to continue that trajectory, forecasted to grow from $7.8 billion in 2023 to $33.05 in 2030.
 A sustainable clothing line can make an impact by creating thoughtful garments that are long-lasting and ethically made out of sustainable materials such as linen or hemp.

 41. Virtual Meeting Platform